-Renewed as Amended: Northlake Unitarian Universalist Church board, August 9, 2022;
+Renewed as Amended: Northlake Unitarian Universalist Church board, August 9, 2022; September 14,

-September 14, 2023

-Authority: The facilities committee (FAC) is chartered by the authority of the board, which is solely responsible for establishing, renewing, and/or dissolving any Northlake chartered entity.
+Authority: Authority: RCW 24.03A and Article 9, Governance, Section 2 of the Northlake bylaws.
+The facilities committee (FAC) is chartered by the authority of the board, which is solely responsible for establishing, renewing, and/or dissolving any Northlake chartered entity.